VictorBaillet/double-descent/README.md

 # Kernel-Based Complexity Measure for the Study of Double Descent in Neural Networks

 We investigate double descent phenomena in neural networks, using a novel kernel-based complexity measure.
-Building upon the work of Curth et al. 2023.
+Building upon the work of [Curth et al. 2023](https://arxiv.org/abs/2310.18988)

 ## Installation